Celebrating 26 years!

 Course overview

 The Eiger is one of the most famous and feared mountains in the world, due to the renowned difficulty of the routes on it's North face or 'Nordwand'.
-For those looking to climb this great mountain by a less dangerous method, there are a choice of routes up the mountain, namely the Mittillegi Ridge and the West Arete.
-The Mittillegi Ridge is our primary choice, as it is objectively safer and has a longer season in condition.
+For those looking to climb this great mountain by a less dangerous method, there are a choice of routes up the mountain, namely the Mittellegi Ridge and the South Arete.
+The Mittellegi Ridge is the most popular choice, followed by the South Arete.

 Many famous Alpine summits can be climbed with a low amount of skill or talent.
 This is not so for the Eiger, and inexperienced peak baggers should beware that their chances of success will be low.
 To consider yourself for this course, you should be very fit, have good footwork on steep ground (including on rock with crampons), and also have good ropework skills.